Supported on: Android SDK 1.0.33+

 |---|

-source | String? | Where the user came from |
+source | String? | Where the flow was triggered from |

-campaign | String? | Marketing campaign identifier |
+campaign | String? | Attribution campaign identifier |

 referrer | String? | Referral source |

-userProperties | Map<String, Any>? | Additional user properties for targeting |
+userProperties | Map<String, Any>? | Additional user properties for personalization |

-experimentOverrides | Map<String, String>? | Override experiment variants for testing |
+experimentOverrides | Map<String, String>? | Override experiment variant assignments for testing |

-class MyOnboardingDelegate : AppDNAOnboardingDelegate {
+class OnboardingHandler : AppDNAOnboardingDelegate {

 override fun onOnboardingStarted(flowId: String) {

-Log.d("Onboarding", "Flow started: $flowId")
+Log.d("Onboarding", "Started: $flowId")

 }